Chasteberry

 Background

-- The chasteberry plant, also called chaste tree, is native to the Mediterranean region and Asia.
+- The chasteberry plant, also called chaste tree or shrub, is native to the Mediterranean and Central Asia regions.
+Extracts of chasteberry may be prepared from the herb’s leaves, stems, flowers, and seeds.

 - The name “chasteberry” may reflect the traditional belief that the plant promoted chastity.
-Monks in the Middle Ages reportedly used it to decrease sexual desire.
-In the past, chasteberry extracts were used to treat a variety of gynecological disorders and skin conditions.
+In the Middle Ages, chasteberry was reportedly used by monks to decrease sexual desire.
+Chasteberry was also traditionally used for psychological illnesses, gynecological disorders, and hormone-associated skin conditions.

-- Today, chasteberry is promoted as a dietary supplement for symptoms of premenstrual syndrome, breast pain associated with the menstrual cycle, infertility, and other conditions.
+- Today, chasteberry is promoted as a dietary supplement for symptoms of premenstrual syndrome (PMS), breast pain or tenderness associated with the menstrual cycle, infertility, menopause symptoms, and other conditions.

 How Much Do We Know?